 APPENDIX A

-Submission.
-The Project Matrix will be updated by the Regional Sustainable Energy Funds and submitted within thirty (30) days of the end of each calendar quarter to the Commission, the members of the Board and to the other Regional Sustainable Energy Funds.
-No one will provide the Project Matrix updates to any other person or office.

 REPORTING

 A. Regional Sustainable Energy Fund Annual Reports.

 Design.
 The Board will prepare a standard format and required content for an annual report that will be used by each Regional Sustainable Energy Fund in making an annual report to the Board.
 The standard format will include the information to be presented in the narrative portion of the reports (including performance benchmarks) and the format for reporting the relevant financial information.
 The financial information in the RSEF annual reports can be a combination of audited and unaudited information and the RSEFs may continue to use a different fiscal year for purposes of financial auditing.
-The annual reports will be filed with the Commission on February 15th or as otherwise directed by Order of the Commission.
+The annual reports will be filed with the Commission on April 1st or as otherwise directed by Order of the Commission.